World Kabaddi League

-The World Kabaddi League (WKL) was a professional circle-style Kabaddi league in India, United States, Canada, Pakistan and the United Kingdom.
-It was the first worldwide circle style kabaddi league.
+The Global Kabaddi League (GKL), formerly World Kabaddi League (WKL), was a professional circle-style kabaddi league with teams from various countries.

 History

+First season: 2014

-The league's first season was in 2014; 8 international teams played in 14 cities in 4 different countries.
+The league's first season was in 2014 in which 8 international teams played in 14 cities in 4 different countries.
 Three of the teams had celebrity owners.
 The regular season was four months long, and was followed by an elimination tournament that took place in Mohali, Punjab, India, in which the top four teams determined a champion.

-The league attempted a comeback in 2016, but had numerous budgetary problems.
-After a reorganization, the league rebranded itself as the Global Kabaddi League and launched the new version in 2018.
-The only team to return for the third season was the California Eagles.
-This version of the league lasted until the final match on November 3, 2018.
+Khalsa Warriors beat United Singhs to win the inaugural season.